Việt Nam Quốc Dân Đảng: Yên Bái mutiny

 At around 01:30 on Monday, February 10, 1930, approximately 40 troops belonging to the 2nd Battalion of the Fourth Régiment de Tirailleurs Tonkinois stationed at Yên Bái, reinforced by around 60 civilian members of the VNQDĐ, attacked their 29 French officers and warrant officers.
 The rebels had intended to split into three groups: the first group was to infiltrate the infantry, kill French NCOs in their beds and raise support among Vietnamese troops; the second, supported by the VNQDĐ civilians, was to break into the post headquarters; and the third group would enter the officers' quarters.
 The French were caught off guard; five were killed and three seriously wounded.
 The mutineers isolated a few more French officers from their men, even managing to raise the VNQDĐ flag above one of the buildings.
 About two hours later, however, it became apparent that the badly coordinated uprising had failed, and the remaining 550 Vietnamese soldiers helped quell the rebellion rather than participate in it.
 The insurrectionists had failed to liquidate the Garde indigène town post and could not convince the frightened townspeople to join them in a general revolt.
 At 07:30, a French Indochinese counterattack scattered the mutineers; two hours later, order was re-established in Yên Bái.

 That same evening, two further insurrectionary attempts failed in the Sơn Dương sector.
 A raid on the Garde indigène post in Hưng Hóa was repelled by the Vietnamese guards, who appeared to have been tipped off.
-In the nearby town of Kinh Khe, VNQDĐ members killed the instructor Nguyen Quang Kinh and one of his wives.
+In the nearby town of Kinh Khê, VNQDĐ members killed the instructor Nguyễn Quang Kính and one of his wives.
 After destroying the Garde indigène post in Lâm Thao, the VNQDĐ briefly seized control of the district seat.
 At sunrise, a new Garde indigène unit arrived and inflicted heavy losses on the insurgents, mortally wounding Nhu.
-Aware of the events in the upper delta region, Pho Duc Chinh fled and abandoned a planned attack on the Sơn Tây garrison, but he was captured a few days later by French authorities.
+Aware of the events in the upper delta region, Phó Đức Chính fled and abandoned a planned attack on the Sơn Tây garrison, but he was captured a few days later by French authorities.